 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.

-If your condition does not improve after a few days or if it worsens, or if you think you may have a serious medical problem, seek immediate medical attention.
+If your condition does not improve after a few days or if it worsens, or if you think you may have a serious medical problem, get medical help right away.

 Rarely, use of this medication may result in other types of skin infections (such as fungal or other bacterial infections).
 Contact your doctor if you notice any unusual skin symptoms or if your condition does not improve.